 They Should Have Asked my Husband

 As I was making this lens, I was doing some research on Youtube and found this poem.
 This is the first time I have ever heard this poem.
 Pam has not changed a bit - except for getting older.
 This seems to be a very popular poem.
-There is also one extra verse in the video that is NOT in the link.
-This link will take you to where you can read the words.
-I believe this live theatre recording was performed in 2004.

 Some of me poetry (and songs)

 This is the book cover that I remember.
 I believe it was originally published in 1976.
 Then a second volume of poems came out in 1978.
 The second one was called Some More of Me Poetry.
 The poems I remember are as follows

 Peeping Tom - Trad.
 Arr. - Pam Ayres

 I Fell For A Black And White Minstrel

 Henery My Son - Trad.
 Arr. - Pam Ayres